Service

 High-Volume Importers with Re-Export Flow

 Retailers and distributors that import into US distribution and re-export a meaningful share.
-Unused Merchandise drawback typically recovers six to seven figures annually once the program is operationalized.
+Unused Merchandise drawback is often a recurring recovery channel once the program is operationalized.

 US Manufacturers Using Imported Inputs

 Producers that import components or raw materials and ship finished goods abroad.
-Manufacturing drawback with substitution under TFTEA is often the single largest recovery for this profile.
+Manufacturing drawback with TFTEA substitution is often the single largest recovery for this profile, especially in chemicals, electronics, and metals.

 Frequently Asked

-What is the difference between duty drawback and IEEPA tariff refund?
+What is duty drawback, and how is it different from an IEEPA tariff refund?

 +

 Duty drawback is a statutory program under 19 USC 1313 that refunds up to 99% of duties on imports later exported or used in US manufacturing.
-It has a 5-year look-back and requires either direct identification or TFTEA substitution.
+It has a 5-year look-back, requires either direct identification or TFTEA substitution, and is filed electronically through ACE.
 IEEPA tariff refund is a separate mechanism triggered by the 2026 Supreme Court ruling in Learning Resources v.
-Trump, which held that IEEPA does not authorize unilateral tariffs.
-Refunds go through Post Summary Correction, protest, or CIT complaint, not drawback.
-The two run in parallel, and most importers eligible for both need to work them in the right order to avoid missing deadlines.
+Trump, and it runs through Post Summary Correction, protest, or CIT complaint, not drawback.
+The two often run in parallel for the same importer, but they live in different parts of the recovery stack.
+See our dedicated IEEPA Refund service for the IEEPA-specific work.

 How far back can I claim?